Isaiah Saville

-Isaiah Saville (born September 21, 2000) is an American professional ice hockey goaltender for the Savannah Ghost Pirates of the ECHL, while under contract to the Vegas Golden Knights of the National Hockey League (NHL).
+Isaiah Saville (born September 21, 2000) is an American professional ice hockey goaltender for the Greenville Swamp Rabbits of the ECHL while under contract to the Ontario Reign of the American Hockey League (AHL).
+Saville was selected 135th overall in the fifth round of the 2019 NHL entry draft by the Vegas Golden Knights, playing parts of three seasons in their organization.
 He previously played junior in the North American Hockey League (NAHL) with the Minnesota Magicians and the United States Hockey League (USHL) with the Tri-City Storm, as well as NCAA collegiate hockey with the Omaha Mavericks.

 Playing career

 Saville began his youth career in his hometown of Anchorage, before entering the North American junior system with the Colorado Thunderbirds of the Tier 1 Elite Hockey League (T1EHL) in 2016.